livingdata-co/addok-server/README.md

 ### Using filters with CSV

 Filter parameters specify **column names** from the CSV file to use as filter values (not direct filter values).
-Available filters are defined by the `ADDOK_FILTERS` environment variable.
+Available filters are defined in the JSON configuration file.

 *example with filter columns:*
 ```bash